 Editor's Note: It is amazing to look back at the footage of one of college basketball's most memorable events - the night Pete Maravich broke the Division I career scoring mark held by Oscar Robertson.
 The black and white film is grainy but luckily has been preserved through some tapes made about Maravich.
 The Cow Palace didn't hold as many people as have claimed to be there that night.

 One person who was there with a media credential is present LSU PA Announcer Dan Borne'.
-Dan was a reporter for WAFB and was also covering the game for CBS Sports.
-Here is his first-person recollection written especially for this 40th anniversary of the record-breaking shot against Ole Miss and also on our web site step back in time to check out Dan's interview clips with Pete and his dad Coach Press Maravich recorded that night.
+Dan was a reporter for WAFB and was also covering the game for CBS Sports Radio.
+Here is his first-person recollection written especially for this 45th anniversary of the record-breaking shot against Ole Miss and also on our web site step back in time to check out Dan's interview clips with Pete and his dad Coach Press Maravich recorded that night.

 By Dan Borné

 Saturday night, January 31, 1970.
 It was more than just a night.
 It was a happening, a remarkable event in a remarkable year of college basketball.

 What a season it was.
 Niagara had Calvin Murphy.
 Purdue had Rick Mount.
 St. Bonaventure had Bob Lanier.
 North Carolina had Charlie Scott.
 Kentucky had Dan Issel.

 It was a bumper crop.
 But LSU had the cream of the crop.
 The Tigers had a magician named Pete Maravich.

 January 31, 1970, was a Saturday night in the John M. Parker Agricultural Center, where basketball games were held between rodeos and horse shows.

 A Saturday night not in Death Valley, but in a Cow Palace, when Pete Maravich would set one of the most enduring records in all of sport.

 He would not only surpass Oscar Robertson's career scoring record, he would begin setting a record of his own that has lasted four decades.
 It will probably never be broken.